Incapacity to work: Over 50 examples, causes, and how to secure your financial future

 Panic disorders with recurring severe anxiety attacks.

-Agoraphobia, the fear of public places.
+Agoraphobia, the fear of public spaces.

 Social phobias that make professional interactions impossible.